niaid/virome-pipeline/README.md

 The pipeline first searchs for viral genomes using geNomad<sup>2</sup>, which also provides viral taxonomy and functional classification of each viral genomes.
 The viral genomes are also functionally classified with DRAM-v<sup>3</sup> and (optionally) diamond<sup>4</sup> using the nr database.
 Gene abundances per sample are produced from these outputs using VERSE<sup>5</sup>.
 From here, the user has the option to filter the resulting sequences based on completeness using CheckV<sup>6</sup>.
 Either the output of geNomad or CheckV is used to cluster viral genomes with BBTools dedupe<sup>7</sup> and mmseqs<sup>8</sup> to produce vOTUs<sup>9</sup>.
 Finally, abundances and host taxonomy of vOTUs are produced.
 In the future we hope to add additional steps for specialized analysis and make the pipeline even more flexible.

+## Demo data

+You can find test dataset to run the pipeline and example outputs (described in detail [here](docs/README_for_DiscoVir_outputs.md)) for DiscoVir at https://nephele.niaid.nih.gov/user-guide/demo-datasets under the Explore section.

 ## Run the pipeline in Nephele

 Nephele is NIAID's free microbiome analysis cloud-based application (https://nephele.niaid.nih.gov) that allows for automated processing of your sequence data without needing the computational resources or access to an HPC.
 You can read more about DiscoVir in Nephele [here](https://nephele.niaid.nih.gov/user-guide/pipeline-descriptions/discovir).
 Check out the [Userguide](https://nephele.niaid.nih.gov/user-guide) to get started!